-Texting while driving, sending e-mail or using the Internet in any fashion while driving is illegal in North Carolina.
-Drivers who are younger than 18 years old and who have provisional licenses are prohibited from using cell phones at all while driving, unless they are calling their parents.
+Texting while driving, sending an e-mail, or using the Internet in any fashion while driving is illegal in North Carolina.
+Drivers who are younger than 18 years old and who have provisional licenses are prohibited from using cell phones at all while driving unless they are calling their parents.
 Also, school bus drivers are not allowed to use a cell phone while driving their vehicles.

 A driver who chooses to engage in any activity that detracts from their ability to drive their vehicle safely has acted in an irresponsible, if not reckless, manner.
 If a distracted driving car accident has resulted in your being injured or has caused the death of a family member, an experienced North Carolina distracted driving accident attorney from Hardison & Cochran can help you seek compensation for your losses.

 Contact Our North Carolina Distracted Driving Accident Lawyers Today

 If you’ve been in an accident caused by a distracted driver, call the experienced North Carolina distracted driving accident lawyers at Hardison & Cochran toll-free at (800) 434-8399 today or fill out our online contact form.
 We represent victims of distracted driving accidents in Raleigh, Cary, Wake County, Research Triangle Park, Durham and elsewhere in the Triangle, as well as in Fayetteville, Dunn, Southern Pines, Wilmington, Person County, Greensboro and the Triad, and throughout the state of North Carolina.